-The enlargement of the Church School has made it necessary to divide two more classes: the one of junior girls, taught by Miss Huldah Flint, and the other of beginners, taught by Miss Dorothy Flint.
+The enlargement of the Church School has made it necessary The enlargement of the Church School has made it necessary to divide two more classes: the one of junior girls, taught by Miss Huldah Flint, and the other of beginners, taught by Miss Dorothy Flint.
 The two new classes will be taught by Mrs. Alden H. Vose and Mrs. F. W. Osburn respectively.
 At least one more class will have to be divided before many weeks.
-The Church School needs larger accommodations immediately, but will have to endure the makeshifts until the Community House is ready.
+The Church School needs larger accommodations immediately. but will have to endure the makeshifts until the Community House is ready.